Telling our story

 The agricultural communications major combines the study of agricultural sciences, practices and policy with the study of communications media and methods.
 Professional communicators in agriculture are vital to relaying crucial scientific or technical information from scientists to producers to businesses to consumers.
 As an agricultural communicator, your career may be in mass media, advertising, public relations, sales and marketing or government.

 As an agricultural communications major, you’ll take basic agriculture classes as well as chemistry and biology to ensure your understanding of agricultural issues.
-You’ll also take a variety of classes through the School of Communications and Journalism, including public relations, marketing, journalism, radio, television and film.
-The major in agricultural communications requires an internship or journalism workshop.
+You’ll also take a variety of classes through the School of Communications and Journalism and the English Department, including public relations, marketing, journalism, radio, television, film, digital media and technical writing.
+The major requires an internship or journalism workshop.